horikandthepurpleshrooms/horikandthepurpleshrooms/README.md

 The past inside the present 👽

-Currently setting up an Organization for creating amazing aplications, for both Apple and Android.
+Currently setting up an organization for creating amazing aplications, with the main focus Apple ecosystem.